Death closes all: but something ere the end,

 On the ethics of bullfighting I have written much on this blog, see this post for example (the post below this, ‘An Essay On Bullfighting’, gives the whole story of the corrida), but here I will confine myself to remarking that this bull lived four years and three months – as opposed to the eighteen months regular meat cattle do – and lived wild and free in forest and meadow in a manner no meat cattle can, a landscape funded by the manner of his death: within a public ring in twenty minutes.
 (Fighting bulls are worth ten times the price of their exclusively-for-meat cousins.
 One fifth of Spain’s natural landscape, the dehesa, exists on, and is preserved by, the 1,300-or so registered fighting bull ranches.)

 The bull was later killed by Juan del Álamo – as previously stated this is not a contest, there is no ‘winning’ – and his meat had, as with all fighting bulls, been pre-sold.
-The corrida does not pause death: of anything, of anyone.
+The corrida does not pause for death: of anything, of anyone.

 The more than three million cattle we kill each year in the UK that we do not need to eat – we kill them for the flavour: we kill them for the entertainment of our palates – and more than ten times that number in the US where 78% are factory farmed and do not see the light of day, could only dream of such a life.

 I would also argue the death is also superior: better to die fighting than queuing in terror, although I admit, that is an opinion.
 To quote the popular Spanish novelist, Arturo Perez-Reverte, “every man should be given the opportunity to die standing up.”
-I personally not restrict this to men…
+I personally do not restrict this only to men…

 I met Fandiño on a ranch when I was training myself as a bullfighter as research for my book Into The Arena: The World Of The Spanish Bullfight in 2010.
 He was a quiet and serious man, but so was everyone – we were in the ring with animals that can kill – and I did not then know that he was on the ascendant.
 In 2011 he was declared victor of the month long cycle of corridas in the feria of San Isidro in Madrid, and was known for fighting bulls from the hardest ranches – the Miuras who celebrate their 175th anniversary this year*, Pahla, Victorino Martín** – and in 2015 famously faced on his own an entire historic corrida of six bulls from these ranches and similar in the Spanish capital (and Spain’s largest ring.)